berkalgl/NetCoreMicroservices/RestPrinciples.md

 	Server should not keep the data about auth token.
 	The auth data has to be kept sending to the server.

+- Cacheable Principle
+	The response has to be signed as cacheable if they are.